Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 committee and generic `emit()` cannot emit `ttEXPORT`.
 Deferred emitted Export wrappers are capped in the emitted directory before the creating transaction commits.
-Owner-scoped `xport_cancel()` may control other latches, but refuses the exact latch being created by its enclosing Export or consumed after Hooks by its enclosing Import callback.
+Owner-scoped `xport_cancel()` may control other latches, but refuses the exact latch being created by its enclosing Export or whose XPOP transition is owned by its enclosing Import callback path.

 Intent admission creates an origin-keyed `ltEXPORT_LATCH` immediately.
 The latch records the normalized identity digest, origin `W` and source sequence,